GPGN268/GPGN268-CORE/assignments/DS01-well-logging.md

 ### Preparation

 - Navigate to your `ds01-well-log` directory and launch Jupyter Lab.
-Remember to activate conda first if you are using Gitbash.
+Remember to activate conda first if you are using Gitbash and then activate the GPGN268 environement.

 ```
 $ cd ~/work/classes/GPGN268/coursework-lastname/ds01-well-log/